-Secured claims up to the value of the collateral are third in priority, after (i) superpriority or extra-bankruptcy claims (such as court costs and amounts owed to the bankruptcy trustee), and (ii) labor claims up to 150 times the Brazilian minimum monthly wage (currently R\$196,800 or approximately US\$ 38,000) per creditor.
+Secured claims up to the value of the collateral are third in priority, after (i) superpriority or extra-bankruptcy claims (such as court costs and amounts owed to the bankruptcy trustee), and (ii) labor claims up to 150 times the Brazilian minimum monthly wage (currently BRL 211,800 or approximately USD 42,800)) per creditor.
 They have priority over, among others, tax claims, unsecured claims, labor and secured claims in excess of the limits mentioned before and subordinated claims.

 The super-priority class also includes creditors secured by assets transferred to them on a fiduciary basis and financial institutions that have entered into certain forward foreign exchange transactions related to exports.
 Fiduciary creditors are not subject to the automatic stay during the restructuring, being able to repossess and sell the asset (save limited exceptions in which the assets are necessary for the continuation of the business).
+Setoff of claims that are prior to the bankruptcy liquidation decree is allowed.